Certified Financial Planner: Education requirements

 The CFP Certification Examination is a multiple choice, computer-based exam consisting of 170 questions, broken into two sessions separated by a 40-minute break.
 Candidates have up to three hours to complete each session.
-The exam includes two case studies, multiple mini-case problem sets and stand-alone questions designed to assess the student's ability to apply his or her knowledge of the aforementioned areas to financial planning situations.
+The exam includes two case studies, multiple mini-case problem sets and stand-alone questions designed to assess the student's ability to apply their knowledge of the aforementioned areas to financial planning situations.

-Students and certificants are required to adhere to the CFP Board Code of Ethics and Professional Responsibility and to the Financial Planning Practice Standards.
+Students and certificants must adhere to the CFP Board Code of Ethics & Professional Responsibility and the Financial Planning Practice Standards.
 Registered investment advisors have a fiduciary duty to care for investments.
-The CFP Board has the right to enforce them through its Disciplinary Rules and Procedures.
+The CFP Board can enforce them through its Disciplinary Rules and Procedures.

 Renewal of certification

-To maintain certification, in the United States, license holders are required to complete thirty hours of continuing education, of which two hours must be board-approved Ethics CE and the remaining 28 are General CE.
+To maintain certification, in the United States, license holders are required to complete thirty hours of continuing education, of which two hours must be board-approved Ethics CE, and the remaining 28 are General CE.